pierwill/qubes-doc/developer/building/development-workflow.md

 1.  `make check` - will check if all the code was committed into repository and if all repository are tagged with signed tag.
 2.  `make show-vtags` - show version of each component (based on git tags) - mostly useful just before building ISO.
     **Note:** this will not show version for components containing changes since last version tag
 3.  `make push` - push change from **all** repositories to git server.
     You must set proper remotes (see above) for all repositories first.
 4.  `make prepare-merge` - fetch changes from remote repositories (can be specified on commandline via GIT\_SUBDIR or GIT\_REMOTE vars), (optionally) verify tags and show the changes.
     This do not merge the changes - there are left for review as FETCH\_HEAD ref.
     You can merge them using `git merge FETCH_HEAD` (in each repo directory).
     Or `make do-merge` to merge all of them.

 Copying Code to dom0
 --------------------

 When developing it is convenient to be able to rapidly test changes.
-Assuming you're developing Qubes on Qubes, you should be working in a special VM for Qubes and occasionally you will want to transfer code or rpms back to dom0 for testing.
+Assuming you're developing Qubes on Qubes, you should be working in a special VM for Qubes and occasionally you will want to transfer code or RPMs back to dom0 for testing.

 Here are some handy scripts Marek has shared to facilitate this.